ctrlallorg/CTRLall/src/word/tables-fixing-tables-over-pages.md

 <h1>Fixing tables over pages</h1>

-Tables extending across multiple pages can sometimes throw up a few headaches.
+<p>Tables extending across multiple pages can sometimes throw up a few headaches.
 Here's a few scenarios you might encounter and fixes for them.
-In this article:
+In this article:</p>
 <ul style="list-style-type: circle;">
     <li><a href="#table-row-break">Table content splitting across pages</a></li>
     <li><a href="#table-content-fit-one-page">What if I need my content to stay on one page?</a></li>